How to Reduce Your Mental Load as a Mother

 Reminding.

-As helpful as a partner is (and mine is super helpful), a lot of the “home-making” goes on inside your mind.
+As helpful as a partner is (and mine helps as much as he can), a lot of the “home-making” goes on inside your mind.

 It's the invisible chores, the household “management,” that can start to wear you down.

-Taking care of a child is a full-time job – you could even argue it's more than that as you are on-call around the clock.
+Taking care of a child is a full-time job.
+You could even argue it's more than that because you are on-call around the clock.

 At times there is only so much a dad can do.
 For example, a breastfeeding mum may have to do all the night shifts... but she still has to get up early and look after an energetic toddler, go to work, or hold the baby all day long.